Flashing curling

 Frequently Asked Questions

-For minor curling or lifting, you may be able to re-secure the flashing yourself.
-But for more extensive damage, it's recommended to have a professional roofer assess and repair the flashing.
+In some cases, you may be able to re-seal curling flashing with a roofing sealant.
+However, for more extensive damage or if you're unsure, it's best to have a professional roofer inspect and repair the flashing.

 Connect with certified professionals in your area